How to Build a Website Part 3

 There are things like what the title of the page is.
 This is enclosed with <title> and </title> and looks like:

-Now you might be thinking to yourself that the site is called Organic Sanity, so why is the title "Natural and Organic Food?"
+Now you might be thinking to yourself that the site is called The Honest Way, so why is the title "How to Build a Website?"
 This is necessary for search engine optimisation (SEO).
 In order to get a high page placement in the search engines, you have to follow a set of SEO rules.
 I'm not going to go into great detail about this step, as it's a topic for another (possibly very large) article on its own.
 For this series, suffice it to say that it is a necessary step to take.

 Also in the header section, you can define what keywords the search engines should expect to find.